saylordotorg/course_econ102/Unit03.md

+---
+layout: default
+title: "ECON102: Principles of Macroeconomics"
+course_description: "An exploration of the factors that impact the overall performance of economies.
+The course focuses on public policies helping and hindering the achievement of intended outcomes, such as reducing unemployment or increasing trade."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Unemployment and Inflation** <span id="3"></span> *The average person understands the economic concepts of unemployment and inflation: unemployment reflects number of people out of work, and